Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • When the caregiver sees the cat sit, the cat can be rewarded with social praise, such as saying, “Good job!”

-• Caregivers can also have treats or a toy handy, so they are prepared to reward the cat with a piece of food or play session following the sit behavior.
+• Caregivers can also have treats or a toy handy, so they are prepared to reward the cat with their preferred treat following the sit behavior.

 Identifying Opportunities for Behavior Capture